thebravoman/software_engineering_2013/class33_homework/21/README.txt

 Title: Update of the information
-Description: You can get date information
+Description: You can get up to date information

   Task1 - Weekly update of the database.
 (Martin)